mistadikay/doob/README.md

 }
 ```

-If data dependencies paths depend on props/state, you should reload data state manually with `reloadComponentData` method which accepts optional `props` argument (in case if you need to pass `nextProps`):
+If data dependencies paths depend on props, you should reload data state manually with `reloadComponentData` method which accepts optional `props` argument (in case if you need to pass `nextProps`):

 ```js
 // when receiving new props